MathCancer/PhysiCell/README.md

 + Preparations for a new derived `Cell` class for use in PhysiBoSS, including a new `instantiate_cell` function in `Cell_Functions` to help facilitate this.
 See [PR 153](https://github.com/MathCancer/PhysiCell/pull/153) (Thanks, Vincent Noël!)
 + Various safety refinements (`const` accessors) in vector operations ([PR 160](https://github.com/MathCancer/PhysiCell/pull/160)).
 Thanks, Vincent Noël!
 + Made changes to cell SVG plotting to support broader types of plotting in advance of PhysiMeSS [PR 162](https://github.com/MathCancer/PhysiCell/pull/162).
 Thanks, Vincent Noēl!
 + Added a safe way to query the current velocity via `Basic_Agent::get_previous_velocity()` in preparation for PhysiMeSS.
 [PR 163](https://github.com/MathCancer/PhysiCell/pull/163).
 Thanks, Vincent Noël!
++ Refined control of object counts in SVG for upcoming PhysiMeSS release.
+(PR 164)[https://github.com/MathCancer/PhysiCell/pull/164].
+Thanks, Vincent!
++ Refined SVG plot options to incorporate substrates.
+[PR 181](https://github.com/MathCancer/PhysiCell/pull/181) and [PR 182](https://github.com/MathCancer/PhysiCell/pull/182).

 #### 1.12.0
 + Added new functions to `PhysiCell_basic_signaling`: